Things to do in London when it rains

 Railway Ave, Rotherhithe, SE16 4LF | Closest station: Rotherhithe Overground station (paces away from the museum)

 The Kennel Club Art Gallery and Library

 We recently had the chance to visit the Kennel Club Art Gallery and Library and they have some very impressive collections.
 Their opening times are unfortunately incompatible with those of people with a regular full-time job, since it is open from Monday to Friday, but if you are lucky enough to have time during the week or work close, you take your dog with you to see some interesting art and research about dogs.
-More about this in a later blog post.
+All about what to expect from a visit and how to plan your own in this post.